juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 #### Problem 6

-Implement BeforeTrigger and AfterTrigger , two subclasses of TimeTrigger .BeforeTrigger fires when a story is published strictly before the trigger’s time, andAfterTrigger fires when a story is published strictly after the trigger’s time.
-Theirevaluate should not take more than a couple of lines of code.
+Implement BeforeTrigger and AfterTrigger, two subclasses of TimeTrigger.
+BeforeTrigger fires when a story is published strictly before the trigger’s time, and AfterTrigger fires when a story is published strictly after the trigger’s time.
+Their evaluate should not take more than a couple of lines of code.

-Once you've implemented BeforeTrigger and AfterTrigger , theBeforeAndAfterTrigger unit tests in our test suite should pass.
+Once you've implemented BeforeTrigger and AfterTrigger, the BeforeAndAfterTrigger unit tests in our test suite should pass.

 ✦✦✦✦

 ### Composite Triggers

 So the triggers above are mildly interesting, but we want to do better: we want to 'compose' the earlier triggers to set up more powerful alert rules.
-For instance, we may want to raise an alert only when both "google glass" and "stock" were present in the news item (an idea wecan't express with just phrase triggers).
+For instance, we may want to raise an alert only when both "google glass" and "stock" were present in the news item (an idea we can't express with just phrase triggers).

-Note that these triggers are not phrase triggers and should not be subclasses of PhraseTrigger .
+Note that these triggers are not phrase triggers and should not be subclasses of PhraseTrigger.
 Again, please refer back to the earlier diagram if you’re confused about the inheritance structure of Trigger.

 ✦✦✦✦